 As discussed in this article, there are many steps you can take on your own to ease the symptoms of an enlarged prostate.
 But remember to see your doctor regularly -- don't let an enlarged prostate go untreated.

-For more information, see 5 Home Remedies for Prostate Problems about learn more about prostate health on the next page.
+For more information, see 5 Home Remedies for Prostate Problems about learn more about prostate health below.

 ABOUT THE AUTHORS:

 Timothy Gower is a freelance writer and editor whose work has appeared in many publications, including Reader's Digest, Prevention, Men's Health, Better Homes and Gardens, The New York Times, and The Los Angeles Times.
 The author of four books, Gower is also a contributing editor for Health magazine.